Ecbiv/TMAP_OBJECT_POSITIONING/readme.md

 ### Motivation

-During the first week of our Machine Learning course, Tom & I were required to choose a final project.
-Many of the final projects could be solved with multivariate linear or logistic regression models or with a neural network containing minimal hidden layers.
-Tom & I felt that this was our opportunity to take a deep dive into ML and Deep Learning and move beyond the scope of our class.
-So rather than choose from the professor's pre-determined list of projects, we chose to solve a problem that encompassed a great number of interesting topics.
-We wanted to learn more than we figured we might given the pace of the course, and we wanted to the fulfillment of having solved a difficult problem.
+During the first week of our Machine Learning course, Tom & I were required to propose a final project.
+The professor offered a list of potential projects.
+Many of the final projects could be solved with multivariate linear or logistic regression models or with a neural network containing a few hidden layers.
+None of these projects excited us.
+Rather than choose from the professor's pre-determined list of projects, we chose to make up a project.
+We knew we wanted to work with CNNs.
+We agreed that we wanted to create 3D environments from 2D images.

 ### Build Status
     - [x] Build Dimensional Orientation Block (DOB)